What Should be in a Health and Safety Policy for Small Businesses?

 • Do employees have access to PPE where necessary?

 This is not a comprehensive list.
-It does however give you an idea of the kinds of risks that need to be identified and addressed during the creation of a good health and safety policy for small businesses.
-With fewer members of staff, employees may also be spread out more and so need an extra layer of protection because of this.
+However, it does give you an idea of the kinds of risks that need to be identified and addressed when creating a good health and safety policy for small businesses.
+With fewer members of staff, employees may also be spread out more and so need an extra layer of protection.

 If you do have employees working alone, you can download our lone worker risk assessment template.